ziegs/schwab1099b/README.md

 10. *Very important!* Click in the first entry field and use the tab key to advance through every field in the form.
 Yes, it's annoying, but TurboTax will not recognize the entries otherwise.
-    This is a very good opportunity to double-check that everything was entered correctly.
+    This is a very good opportunity to double-check that everything was entered correctly versus the original PDF.

 11. Click the Continue button.

 12. If you have more transactions, click Add More, and do the same process again but this time use `enterValues(24, 24)`.
 Next time use `enterValues(48, 24)`.
-Etc. When you get to the end, adjust the second value to the number you have remaining, otherwise you'll get an error.
+Keep going until all the transactions are entered.
+When you get to the end, adjust the second value to the number you have remaining, otherwise you'll get an error.

 13. Once all the short term transactions are completed, go back to step 7 and use the `long.json` file instead.